 Farsightedness (Hyperopia)

 You’re farsighted if you can see distant objects clearly, but nearby objects appear blurred.
-This too is a focusing problem associated with abnormal changes in the shape of your cornea.
+This focusing problem is associated with abnormal changes in the shape of your cornea.

 It’s the opposite of myopia in two key ways: